WebHackWednesday/Advanced-LUIS/README.md

 Location was implemented as a phrase list rather than the pre-built 'geography' entities because we found that the pre-built entity does not do a great job of recognising UK locations, especially smaller ones such as towns and villages.
 This phrase list was trained with the top 1000 uk place-names by population.

 ### Pattern
+[Pattern Features](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-concept-feature) specify a regular expression to help LUIS recognize regular patterns that are frequently used in your application's domain.

+A good example in the live music domain is recognition of ticket references.
+One of the main ticket selling companies is 'WeGotTickets' who issue ticket confirmation numbers which match this formula [t][14 digit number][b1].

+A pattern feature using the `([t])(\d+)[b][1]` as a regex pattern would help LUIS to recognise 'WeGotTickets' confirmation numbers as tickets and would enable thing like users getting details of an event that they already have a ticket for.

 ## Train and Test
+The training and testing capability has improved to support interactive testing where you can test with specific phrases and import batches of phrases to test the capabilities of the model

 ## Summary
+In summary, the LUIS user interface and functionality has improved a lot since our initial episode in 2016.
+Companies like GigSeekr are using LUIS to create compelling natural language conversational interface on bots, mobile apps and web applications.